 Simply omit the vodka and Aperol.
 You could add some lemonade or lemon juice as well to adjust sweetness and flavor.

-Is a Spring Spritzer Cocktail Suitable for Brunch?
+Is a Spring Spritzer Cocktail Good for Brunch?

 Yes, a spring spritzer cocktail is perfect for brunch due to its fruity and refreshing nature.
 It pairs well with a variety of brunch foods like salads, light appetizers, and seafood.